Pop kreatif: LCLR competition

 In LCLR 1978, the song "Khayal" by Christ Kayhatu and Tommy WS became the first winner, while "Kidung" by Chris Manusama was selected as the "Favorite Song."
 This event continued to produce songwriters such as Ikang Fawzy, Dian Pramana Poetra, Yovie Widianto, and many others.
 In the 1977‒1978 era, with the height of popularity within the LCLR competition, several musicians like Chrisye, Keenan Nasution, Eros Djarot, and God Bless were open about producing alternative works to mainstream melancholic pop music.
 By LCLR 1978, the musical arrangements presented by Yockie Soerjoprajogo in LCLR thought to have led to wide experinmentalisation.
 Harlan boer of Pophariini noted Yockie's tendency to adopt progressive rock elements with keyboard-dominated instruments presented broader chords and more poetic lyric writing in the musical arrangements of Indonesian Pop.
 This style of musical arrangement then continued when Yockie Soerjoprajogo worked on Chrisye's solo albums such as Sabda Alam, Percik Pesona, Puspa Indah Taman Hati, Pantulan Cinta, Resesi, Metropolitan, and Nona who would be a signature of then's indonesian pop.
 Jazz influences began to appear in LCLR 1980 with arrangements crafted by Abadi Soesman and Benny Likumahuwa.
-By the 1980's LCLR then prioritized emerging music trends, making it a barometer of innovation in the Indonesian pop music industry and an artist favorite.
-With the Indonesian Music Museum cited LCLR's contribution as "an early revolution of pop music in Indonesia" due to the music talents, musicians, and singers it had introduced.
+By the 1980s LCLR then prioritized emerging music trends, making it a barometer of innovation in the Indonesian pop music industry and an artist favorite.
+With the Indonesian Music Museum cited LCLR's contribution as "an early revolution of pop music in Indonesia" due to the music talents, musicians, writers, and singers it had introduced.

+With cassettes and tape recorder eventually being sold with lower prices since the end of the 70's, this has then allowed most of the Indonesian population to enjoy songs from foreign bands as interest from outside culture and music began to seep in from the New Order's cultural relaxation policy.
+The success of LCLR led to Prambors Radio packaging its songs to the wider public in the form of cassettes.
+Both cheap cassettes and radio had led to the mass propagation of the pop kreatif genre.
+Finalist songs from LCLR were regularly introduced on TVRI through a special program, and the competition's final night was broadcast nationally.
+The television exposure helped bring the songs to audiences across Indonesia and contributed to their commercial success, including works with more complex compositions than much of the mainstream commercial pop then circulating in the market.